 - Turn freemium users into paying subscribers

 The more engaging and valuable your event is, the stickier your event’s impact will be, and the closer you’ll be to achieving those goals.

 If you’re new to the concept of an event community, you can think of it as the event’s digital “home.”
-You’d run your event with a live conferencing tool and pair that experience with all the engagement tools the community has to offer, like a discussion section and a resource library.
+You’d still run your event on a virtual events platform, but you’d pair that experience with all the engagement tools the community has to offer, like networking opportunities, Q&A, discussion threads, and a resource library.

 Your event community can help you make sure attendees continue to find value in the event even after it’s over.
 They can discuss ideas with each other, ask for notes on sessions they couldn’t attend, and keep up the connections they made at your event.

 The event community can also reduce the amount of follow-up work you have to do after the event.
 You can guide members’ questions to the community, where you can upload presenters’ slide decks and other relevant information.

 But don’t take it from us – learn how others are doing it.